tailorbrown/emacs-starter/README.md

 ----------

 ### Via git
-    - Make your .emacs.d directory if it does not exist.
+    1. Make your .emacs.d directory if it does not exist.
-    - clone into it:
+    2. clone into it
         git clone https://github.com/dschwilk/schwilk-emacs-starter.git ~/.emacs.d

 ### Via a zipfile
-   - use the "Download zip" link at https://github.com/dschwilk/schwilk-emacs-starter
+    1. use the "Download zip" link at https://github.com/dschwilk/schwilk-emacs-starter
-   - extract the zip file to your .emacs.d directory
+    2. extract the zip file to your .emacs.d directory

 Personalizing